 Inpatient and Residential Treatment Settings

-- Child Psychiatric Assessment Unit, Cambridge Hospital is a locked, psychiatric unit serving children ages 2 through 12.
-The children on the unit have varying disorders and have suffered or witnessed significant trauma and loss.
+- Child Psychiatric Assessment Unit, Cambridge Hospital is a locked, psychiatric unit serving children ages 2 through 12 with varying disorders and have significant trauma and loss.
 The unit strives to provide care that is child and family centered, nurturing, and trauma sensitive.

-- Children’s Community Support Collaborative, Brighton is a residential and home-based continuum program that teaches adolescents necessary skills before their return to the community.
-CCSC coordinates and provides a flexible continuum of care including two residential programs and a rich assortment of home-based services.
+- Children’s Community Support Collaborative, Brighton is a residential and home-based continuum program that teaches adolescents skills before their return to the community.
+CCSC coordinates and provides a flexible continuum of care including two residential programs and home-based services.

-- Cohannet Academy, Taunton is an inpatient facility whose mission is to provide hope and opportunity to children and adults whose physical, emotional, or learning-related disabilities require innovative and specialized support and treatment.
+- Cohannet Academy, Taunton is an inpatient facility whose mission is to provide opportunity to children and adults whose physical, emotional, or learning-related disabilities require innovative and specialized support and treatment.

 - North Shore Medical Center – Union Hospital Child Psychiatry offers a safe haven for pediatric patients ages 3 to 17 with psychological and other behavioral problems.
 They use comprehensive psychological assessment and focused treatment interventions to stabilize acute psychiatric crises and help children and their families begin the process of growth and recovery.

-- Northeast Family Institute: Northeast Diversion in Haverhill, MA provides individualized and comprehensive residential services to male and female youth ages 12-18 and their families.
+- Northeast Family Institute: Beverly Continuum Supports, Crossroads, Northeast Diversion provides individualized and comprehensive residential services to male and female youth ages 12-18 and their families.
 Program placement addresses a range of emotional and behavioral issues.
 Comprehensive clinical services include treatment planning, life skills training, and individual/group/family therapy.

 - Roxbury House is a group home for adolescent males, ages 14 to 18 preparing themselves for returning to their families, foster care, or independent living.
-Regardless of their plan, the program helps them develop the skills they will need to become contributing members of the community.
+The program helps them develop the skills they will need to become contributing members of the community.

 - St. Ann’s Home and School specializes in providing residential, outpatient, and private day school options for a wide range of learning disabilities and/or behavioral and emotional disorders.
 Services are designed to nurture, rehabilitate, and support these youth.